Fiserv/universal-commerce/recipes/vault_credit_card_gift_card.md

 | fdCustomerId| string| body| Conditional*| 32
 | publicKeyRequired| Boolean| body| yes|

-> Note: Either fdCustomerId or deviceInfo has to be provided
+> Note: Either an fdCustomerId or deviceInfo have to be provided.

 <ins> Sample Request with fdcustomerID </ins>